Gail Kelly: Banking

-Career in Australia

 Kelly started work as the General Manager of Strategic Marketing in the Commonwealth Bank in October 1997.
 By 2002, she was head of the Customer Service Division responsible for running the Commonwealth Bank's extensive branch network.

 Her performance at the Commonwealth Bank led her to be recruited as CEO of St. George Bank (after the death of the incumbent CEO from a heart attack).
 She commenced in January 2002 – at the time, St. George was seen as a possible takeover target (especially after the purchase of Colonial State Bank by the Commonwealth Bank) but Kelly increased the bank's profitability and achieved much higher levels on return on assets.
 In November 2004, St. George Bank gave Kelly a pay rise and extended her contract indefinitely with the capitalisation of the bank having risen by $3 billion since the start of her term as CEO.
 The Australian Banking & Finance magazine gave her an award for Best Financial Services Executive in 2003 and 2004.

 Due to her success at St George, there was extensive media speculation in June 2005 that she would return to the Commonwealth Bank as CEO on the retirement of David Murray AO, but Kelly said that she was committed to remaining with St. George.
 Murray was replaced by Ralph Norris, the former CEO and managing director of Air New Zealand.

 On Friday 17 August 2007, she announced her resignation as CEO of St. George Bank to take up the same position in Westpac from 2008.
 She started work as Westpac CEO on 1 February 2008.

 On 12 May 2008 Kelly announced an $18.6 billion merger between Westpac and St. George Bank.
 The merger was approved by the Federal Court of Australia and finalised on 26 May 2008.
 The merger resulted in the new combined Westpac Group having 10 million customers, a 25% share of the Australian home loans market and with $108 billion investment funds under its administration.

 In October 2010, Kelly announced a target to have women occupy 40% of the top 4000 managerial positions at Westpac, a task reported by The Australian newspaper to have been almost achieved by March 2012.

 On 13 November 2014, Kelly announced that she would retire as CEO of the Westpac Group on 1 February 2015.
 Brian Hartzer, the head of Westpac's Australian financial services group, was appointed as her replacement.

+Kelly joined the board of UBS in 2024.

+Book

-On 1 August 2017, Kelly released her first book, Live Lead Learn: My Stories of Life and Leadership (Viking, an imprint of Penguin Random House).
+In August 2017, Kelly's memoir, Live Lead Learn: My Stories of Life and Leadership was published by Viking.
 The book details her experiences of being a high-profile businesswoman and a mother of four.

+Impact and influence

+In 2010 Kelly was named 8th most powerful woman in the world by Forbes; in 2014, she was listed was 56th place.